 owner/operator: Elizabeth Holdings

-The long closed Royal Oak just off Old Market and the bus station has re-opened as an Oak Fired Pizza restaurant following a refurbishment of the bar, cellar and the installation of a pizza oven.
+The long closed Royal Oak just off Old Market and the bus station re-opened as the Oak Fired Pizza restaurant following a refurbishment of the bar, cellar and the installation of a pizza oven.
 Although mainly a pizza restaurant, customers are welcome to have their choice of drink inside or sitting at the front or on the rear terrace.

 It serves proper Neapolitan pizza (as opposed to the more common version which comes via Sicily and the US) and has been recognised in Naples as serving amongst the best Neapolitan pizze in Europe.